davanstrien/fastai4GLAMS/README.md

     - c) be more aware of things about the GLAM setting that can pose challenges for machine-learning approaches
 - 😃 It's fun!

+### Prerequisites
+There is no particular prerequisite for joining the study group.
+The fastai course assumes you have been coding for at least a year with the course using Python.
+There is *some* maths in the course but it is explained very clearly and I really wouldn't worry let math worries stop you from doing the course.
+If there are things you don't understand you can fill in the missing pieces as you go rather than wasting time learning things you might not need before getting started.

 ## How the study group will work
 This study group will be primarily asynchronous with discussions taking place on the fastai [forums](forums.fast.ai/).
 The reason this has been chosen over a slack group is that:
 - there is already a ton of expertise on the fastai forums
 - a slack channel is semi-private which means it's a bigger barrier to join and discussions get lost
 - the forum discussions can be a resource that people might stumble upon through a google search in the future

+The suggested approach will be:
+- to watch the fastai course videos and work through the notebooks in your own time
+- use the study group forum thread to discuss the lessons, ask questions and share resources
+- since data is so fundamental for deep-learning we may want to curate some labelled datasets which can be used to apply what is learned in the lessons.
-If there is interest we can set up a video call(s) at some point during the course to discuss how we're getting on.
+- If there is interest we can set up a video call(s) at some point during the course to discuss how we're getting on.

+### Schedule
+When I did the course in 2019 I usually did one lesson per week.
+This comprises around ~2 hours to watch the video and then variable amount of time adapting the notebooks and trying to apply what is covered in the lessons.

 ## How to join